 Bathing Festival (the first ten days of July as Tibetan Calendar)

 The Bathing Festival is held in the first ten days of July, according to the Tibetan calendar.
-This festival is called "Gamariji” means “the planet Venus” in the native language.
-Legend has it that widespread epidemic lead to great suffering amongst the people.
+This festival is called "Gamariji” which means “the planet Venus” in the native language.
+Legend has it that widespread epidemics led to great suffering among the people.
 One of the Buddhist deities “Avalokitesvara” poured holy water into the rivers of Tibet.
-After take bath in the rivers, people recovered unbelievably from their illnesses.
+After taking a bath in the rivers, people recovered unbelievably from their illnesses.
 Ever since, at this time every year, people bathe themselves in rivers.
-This custom has been handed over down from generation to generation and slowly developed into a festival.
-It is believed that river baths during this week will not only clean the body, but also wash away potential diseases too.
+This custom has been handed over from generation to generation and slowly developed into a festival.
+It is believed that river baths during this week will not only clean the body but also wash away potential diseases too.
 It is so called because the rising of Venus in the sky signals the beginning of this festival where Tibetans bathe in rivers and lakes believed, at this special time, to possess beneficial properties.
-On this night Tibetan people take a ceremonial bathe in the local rivers or natural springs.
+On this night Tibetan people take a ceremonial bath in the local rivers or natural springs.
 This is a seductive and tranquil festival.

 Ongkor Festival or Harvest Festival (in August as Tibetan Calendar)

 Harvest Festival or Ongkor festival is not related to Buddhism and the date of them is dictated by the ripening of the crops.
 "Ongkor" in Tibetan means "surrounding the farmland.”
 The "Ongkor" not only shows people's wish for a good harvest, but also a good time for them to rest.
-Since crops ripen in different times, the festival is held accordingly.
-This festival held in the farming areas of Tibet each August, according to Tibetan calendar.
+Since crops ripen at different times, the festival is held accordingly.
+This festival is held in the farming areas of Tibet each August, according to the Tibetan calendar.
 Harvest Festival, or Ongkor in Tibetan, often follows the Shoton Festival.
-This festival celebrated mainly in rural areas to pray for a good harvest.
-During this day, farmers put on their best clothes, carry harvest pagodas made from the ears of highland barley and wheat and circle around their fields and beating drums, chanting holy songs and dancing.
-Then, they get to gather, drink Chang and yak butter tea.
-In some areas, they perform other activities as well, such as horse races, archery competitions and performances of Tibetan Opera.
-After celebration Harvest Festival, the farmers will be busy harvesting their crops.
+This festival is celebrated mainly in rural areas to pray for a good harvest.
+During this day, farmers put on their best clothes, carry harvest pagodas made from the ears of highland barley and wheat and circle around their fields and beating drums, chanting holy songs, and dancing.
+Then, they get to gather and drink Chang and yak butter tea.
+In some areas, they perform other activities as well, such as horse races, archery competitions, and performances of Tibetan operas.
+After the celebration Harvest Festival, the farmers will be busy harvesting their crops.